-It should be noted that solicitors who are principals of firms are required to hold a practising certificate for the entire period that their firm exists.
+It should be noted that solicitors who are principals of firms are required to hold a practising certificate for the entire period that they are a principal (which includes being a partner) or hold themselves out to be a principal of a firm.
 Even where a principal of a firm is on maternity leave, sick leave, or otherwise, they continue to be responsible for the firm and are, in fact, practising solicitors.
 Each must either hold a practising certificate for that period or cease to be a principal of the firm for the entire period.
 No solicitor firm may provide legal services without a principal with a practising certificate being in place.